Practical Automation of Penetration Testing with Agentic AI

 DAY 1

-Through this presentation, participants will understand the effects and challenges of introducing AI agents and gain specific guidelines for applying them to their own company’s security diagnostics.
+Through this presentation, participants will gain a deeper understanding of the benefits and challenges of introducing AI agents and gain concrete guidelines for applying them to their own company’s security assessments.

 Speakers